chartmuseum/chart-scanner/README.md

 ## Usage

-Command-line options are identical to the ones in ChartMuseum 0.8.0 (the package is imported and re-used).
+Command-line storage options are identical to the ones used in ChartMuseum (the package is imported and re-used).

 ### Using with Amazon S3